lucasvianav/pacman/README.md

 docker run -it image_name
 ```

-whenever, to run the game inside a container.
+whenever, to run a terminal inside a container.
+Then you can use the commands in the <a href="#exec">previous section</a> to compile and run the game.